Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

     ![](https://github.com/Qase/mobile-assignment/blob/00448a9e026150a1364bbf7c5b291d003f028cd5/Solution/iOS/Docs/KMM/Images/entireProjectStruct.png)

 - The key distinction is that the root project does not contain any source code.
 It is used to store global configurations in its `build.gradle.kts` file.
-On the other hand, the **KMM module'**s `build.gradle.kts` file is where code-specific dependencies and plugins are added.
+On the other hand, the **KMM module's** `build.gradle.kts` file is where code-specific dependencies and plugins are added.
 Consequently, the *gradle* file in the **KMM module** tends to be more complex.
     - Quick tip: If you are uncertain about where to place the plugin, consider including it in both *gradle* files.

    ### Lets start with the plugin